-Currently, PAIs are considered in the investment decision making process as described below:

-- In regards of PAI family "Greenhouse Gas Emissions", PAIs are currently only taken into account through the exclusion of companies that generate more than 5% of their revenue through the production of thermal coal and/or unconventional oil/gas.
+Currently, PAIs are considered in the investment decision making process as described below: - In regards of PAI family "Greenhouse Gas Emissions", PAIs are currently only taken into account through the exclusion of companies that generate more than 5% of their revenue through the production of thermal coal and/or unconventional oil/gas.
 In regards of PAI family "Social and employee matters", PAIs are currently only taken into account through the exclusion of companies that violate against the UN Global Compact Principles or that are active in the production of and trade in controversial weapons, such as weapon systems, nuclear, anti-personnel landmines, incendiary weapons and cluster munitions.

-In the investment decision making process for other issuers, PAIs are considered only to the issuers themselves and in cases where an investment instrument from this issuer serves as an underlying asset for another investment instrument.
+In the investment decision making process for other issuers, PAIs are considered only to the issuers themselves and in cases where an investment instrument from this issuer sedrves as an underlying asset for another investment instrument.
 This is done via data provided by MSCI.

-Suppliers and subsidiaries of issuers are not included in the associated analysis. - In the investment decision making process for investment funds, PAIs are considered only to those funds that are not predominantly invested in sovereign bonds or other investment instruments issued by states This is done via an exclusion approach based on the information obtained by the investment / fund company or MSCI.
+- In the investment decision making process for investment funds, PAIs are considered only to those funds that are not predominantly invested in sovereign bonds or other investment instruments issued by states This is done via an exclusion approach based on the information obtained by the investment / fund company or MSCI.

-Thereby, investment funds that do not take into consideration at least one indicator of the PAI families are excluded.
+Thereby, investment funds that do not take into consideration at least one indicator of the PAI families

-• Greenhouse gas emissions as well as
+- · Greenhouse gas emissions as well as

-Social and employee matters
+- Social and employee matters are excluded.

-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-No sustainable investments are made.
+No sustainable investments are made .

-Consideration of EU criteria for environmentally sustainable economic activities (EU Taxonomy)
+Consideration of EU criteria for environmentally sustainable economic activities (EU taxonomy).